mlestes/CS201/grammar/recog/README.txt

 //some output

--A make run rule is supplied, however, it will stop at test3, since the recognizer returns an error for that test.
+-A make run rule is supplied, however, it will stop at test3, since the recognizer returns an error for that test. "make test" functions the same as "make run".

 -To run the supplied test cases, use the test rules your_linux_name:$ make test1